Enelass/proxy-ssl-trust/README.md

 ## Support

-For support, reach out to Florian Bidabe or SecurityGenAI@cba.com.au and forward your log file located at `/tmp/CATrustDaemon.log`.
+For support, reach out to Florian Bidabe and forward your log file located in /tmp

 ## Author